AbhaySingh5349/Backend-projects/Ticket Booking/README.md

     "city": STRING
 }
 ```
-   * GET /theatres/shows/:theatreId => get all shows in next 7 days
+   * GET /theatres/shows/:theatreId => get all shows of particular theatre in next 7 days
 ```
 [
     {